 The team believes they have found part of the solution to this puzzle by calculating the likely “escape speed” a cluster needs to have to be able to host a black hole with a mass above 50 M⊙.
 The escape speed is the velocity at which an object would need to be traveling to escape the gravitational pull.

 For instance, a rocket leaving Earth would need to be traveling at 11 km/s (25,000 mph) to get into orbit.
-When they merge, black holes receive recoils or kick.
-Much like a gun recoils as a bullet is shot, black holes recoil as gravitational waves are emitted.
+When they merge, black holes receive recoils or kicks.
+Much like a gun recoils as a bullet is shot, they recoil as gravitational waves are emitted.

 Co-author Professor Emanuele Berti, from Johns Hopkins University, explains:

 “Gravitational wave observations provide an unprecedented opportunity to understand the astrophysical settings where black holes form and evolve.